Adam Gopnik: Honors and appearances

 A guest on Charlie Rose, Gopnik has received three National Magazine Awards for Essay and Criticism, and a George Polk Award for Magazine Reporting.
 His entry on the culture of the United States is featured in the Encyclopædia Britannica.

 Gopnik participates as a member of the jury for the New York International Children's Film Festival.

 In 2015 Gopnik wrote and presented Lighting Up New York, a cultural journey through the recent history of New York for Britain's BBC Four and is a regular contributor to the BBC Radio 4 weekly talk series A Point of View.

 He taught at the annual Iceland Writers Retreat in Reykjavík in spring 2015.
 In 2016, Gopnik began a free lecture series at the Lincoln Center's David Rubenstein Atrium, titled The History of the World in 100 Performances.

-Throughout the pandemic years, Adam appeared as a regular guest on the Bayard Rustin Center for Social Justice Power Hour with BRCSJ Chief Activist Robt Martin Seda-Schreiber which was broadcast live every nite for over two years & he is now a regular visitor to this LGBTQIA+ Safe-Space & community activist hub at their physical HQ in Princeton, New Jersey.
+Throughout the pandemic years, Adam appeared as a regular guest on the Bayard Rustin Center for Social Justice Power Hour with BRCSJ Chief Activist Robt Martin Seda-Schreiber, which was broadcast live every night for over two years, and he is now a regular visitor to this LGBTQIA+ Safe-Space and community activist hub at their physical HQ in Princeton, New Jersey.

-Gopnik appears as himself in the 2022 film Tár, interviewing the film's lead, Lydia Tár, about her views on conducting at The New Yorker Festival.
+Gopnik appears as himself in the 2022 film Tár, interviewing the film's protagonist, Lydia Tár (Cate Blanchett), about her views on conducting at The New Yorker Festival.